bitstopco/download21/README.md

 Getting Started Setting Up a Server
 ---------------

-SSH to your 21 Computer and follow along to get started
+Ensure you have 21 installed and follow along to get started

 The only dependency is youtube_dl which can be downloaded like so